-ToDo for Google is the desktop version of Google Tasks.
-It supports full screen, alert notifications, overall search, multiple Google account addition, dark mode, global shortcuts, and English.
+Google Tasks Client is the best app for using Google Tasks on your desktop.
+It supports full screen, alert notifications, overall search, multiple Google account addition,dark mode and global shortcuts.

 The browser version of Google Tasks is a great application.
 But it's not always easy to use, as it's only available as a sidebar to Gmail and Google Calendar.
-ToDo for Google is the desktop application that Google Tasks is all about "what we could do better".
+Google Tasks Client is the desktop application that Google Tasks is all about "what we could do better".

 Google Tasks Client is an application for users who want to use Google Tasks with Desktop.
 You can add, edit and delete tasks that can be done in Google Tasks.
 The goal of Google Tasks Client is to imitate or make it easier to use with Google Tasks simply and quickly.

 The browser version can only be used in a small area of the sidebar.
-ToDo for Google can use Google Tasks in full screen, making it faster to use.
+Google Tasks Client can use Google Tasks in full screen, making it faster to use.

 You can search from all tasks by entering a keyword.
 You can quickly find a task that you do not know where you went.
 You can edit or delete the searched task immediately.
 I can do it.